-Olivier Giroud has increasingly been used from the bench as he approaches the twilight of his career, but there’s plenty of evidence to suggest that this is his most effective role.
-The French striker’s introduction has seen almost a point gained per match on average since joining Chelsea: the most of any player with at least 10 substitute appearances in their current league and for their current club.
-The only EFL player who can hold a candle to this record is Doncaster midfielder Alfie Beestin, whose appearance on the touchline has heralded a similar uplift in fortunes.
+Juan Mata has increasingly been used from the bench as he approaches the twilight of his career, but there’s plenty of evidence to suggest that this is his most effective role.
+The Spanish midfielder’s introduction has seen almost half a point gained per match on average since joining Manchester United – the most of any player with at least 10 substitute appearances in their current league and for their current club.
+The only EFL player who can hold a candle to this record is Norwich striker Jordan Rhodes, whose appearance on the touchline has heralded a similar uplift in fortunes.

 Which players have better scoring rates from the bench?

-Anthony Martial and Daniel Sturridge have both struggled to command a place in their respective clubs’ starting line-ups but the data shows why they’re so often kept on the bench.
-Along with Burnley’s Chris Wood, they’re the only three top-flight players to have netted an average of more than a goal every 90 minutes from the bench: far more frequently than when they’ve been on the pitch from kick-off.
-Across the EFL, Brentford’s Neal Maupay and Sammie Szmodics of Colchester stand out as being even more prolific as substitutes.
+It’s safe to say that Oumar Niasse has struggled to establish himself in England given that he’s at his third Premier League club in four seasons, but the data shows why he’s so often kept on the bench.
+Along with Burnley’s Chris Wood, he has netted around one-and-a-quarter goals per 90 minutes from the bench – far more frequently than when on the pitch from kick-off.
+Across the EFL, Brentford’s Neal Maupay and Jorge Grant of Mansfield stand out as being even more prolific as substitutes.

 When do managers make their substitutions?

 A manager’s strategy for making mid-match personnel changes will have a huge bearing on how much of an uplift those changes provide, and an examination of when substitutions have been made this season reveals some striking differences.
-While Arsenal’s new manager Unai Emery and Chris Hughton of Brighton tend to have made their first change by the 50th minute, the likes of Roy Hodgson at Crystal Palace only turn to their bench when there are around 15 minutes left to play.
+While Emery tends to move early, making his first change shortly after the 50th minute, the likes of Roy Hodgson at Crystal Palace only turn to their bench when there are around 15 minutes left to play.

 Join bwin today and receive up to £20 money back as a FreeBet if your first wager at odds of 1/1 (2.0) or greater is a loser!
 Terms and conditions apply.